 The design approach leveraged the Rogers master brand methodology — utilizing a cool, neutral palette layering colourful, friendly brand engagement points (physical and visual) throughout the space.
 Dramatic lifestyle and editorial imagery add personality and life while supporting the shift from a technology to a lifestyle environment.
 Throughout the store is a system of print and display communication material that mimics the environmental graphics, countered with pops of the brand colour and the primary icon system.

 Our team evolved the brand by building and supporting all multi-channel communication touchpoints: brochures, pop, lease lines, wall advertising, kiosk graphics, in-store wayfinding, brand moments, kiosk graphics, uniforms, employee communications, digital walls, interactive screens, and more.
 As creative was executed, we took key learnings and worked with supporting agencies to standardize and build out a thorough retail brand guideline, standardized templates, and communication strategies — something Rogers’ retail spaces hadn’t seen before.

-Through the rebrand, we were able to build comprehensive design systems / guidelines specific to every touch-point within the retail environment.
+A comprehensive design systems supporting every touch-point within the retail environment.

 The employee experience — it’s just as important as the customers.

 Lifestyle, product and editorial image libraries add personality to space and tools for advertising.